bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/processor.md

 # family of &lt;processor&gt; : integer

-Returns an integer representing the family of the CPU.
-See the notes for the meaning of these numbers.
-As of BES 6.0, this inspector returns a string on Solaris and AIX computers.
+Linux, Mac and Windows only.
+Returns an integer representing the family of the specified processor.

 # family of &lt;processor&gt; : string

-No documentation exists.
+Solaris and AIX only.
+Returns a string representing the family of the specified processor.

 # fdiv bug of &lt;processor&gt; : boolean